9/11 self-professed mastermind still awaits trial 2 decades later - NewsBreak

 He’s traveled to Guantanamo four times from his home in West Bend, Wisconsin, to watch the legal proceedings in person, only to leave frustrated.

 “It’s important to me that America finally gets to the truth about what happened, how it was done,” said Haberman.
-“I personally want to see this go to trial.”High School teacher allegedly berating students
+“I personally want to see this go to trial.”‘The Crown’ pauses production because of Queen’s death

 If convicted at trial, Mohammed could face the death penalty.